upbound/docs/content/accounts/permissions.md

 ---
 title: Permissions
-weight: 5
 ---

 Upbound's access model is organization-based.
-In order to perform an action within Upbound, users must belong to an organization that has been granted the appropriate permissions.
+To perform an action within Upbound, users must belong to an organization that has the appropriate permissions.

-The permissions model is split into organization-level and team-level permissions.
-Organizations allow users to possess one of two roles: users are either **Admins** or **Members**.
+Upbound splits the permissions model into organization-level and team-level permissions.
+Organizations allow users to have one of two roles: users are either **Admins** or **Members**.

 - **Admins** can view and change all repositories, teams, members and robots.
 - **Members** can only view resources admins grant access to.

-## Org Admins
+## Admins

 Organization admins have every available permission within the organization.
 Permissions include: